SymbioticLab/FedScale/fedscale/edge/android/README.md

 - Fine-tune models locally **after** receiving model from the cloud.

 To get started, you need to install the FedScale SDK and import it into your project.
-Once you have installed the SDK, you can add ``fedScaleClient`` to your app with the following code to fine-tune your local model:
+Once you have installed the SDK, you can add ``fedScaleClient`` to your app with the following code to participate in federated learning or locally fine-tune the  model:

   ```
   import com.fedscale.android.Client;